10 Best Things to Do in Tulum, Mexico

 One of the best things to do in Mexico is eat!
-If you visit Yucatan Peninsula, especially Tulum, you should try the delicious Mexican dishes, which are heavenly.
+If you visit the Yucatan Peninsula, especially Tulum, you should try the delicious Mexican dishes, which are heavenly.

-In Tulum, you can find many local restaurants, vegan options, national foods, or trendy restaurants with all budgets.
+You can find many local restaurants, vegan options, national foods, or trendy restaurants with all budgets.

 6. Visit Cenote Suytun